swagger-atlas/atlas/docs/profiles.md

 Please see [resources](resources.md) documentation for understanding of resources.

-Profiles can store key value pairs which `resource_mapping` file can directly access.
+Profiles can store key-value pairs which `resource_mapping` file can directly access.

 *Example*
 ```yaml